Molar pregnancy: symptoms, causes and treatment

 It is quite possible to become pregnant again, but this depends on the severity of the mole.
 In most cases, a woman who has had a molar pregnancy can try to conceive again after six months to a year .

-Given the increased risk of developing another molar pregnancy, it's advisable to consult your doctor to discuss the risks and options for ensuring an optimal and healthy pregnancy.
+Given the increased risk of developing another molar pregnancy, it is advisable to consult your doctor to discuss the risks and options for ensuring an optimal pregnancy under the right conditions.

-How long does it take to perform a curettage for a molar pregnancy?
+How long is the hospital stay for a curettage for a molar pregnancy?

-The length of hospitalization depends on a number of factors, including the severity of the mole and the patient's reaction to the procedure.
+The length of hospitalization varies according to several factors, including the severity of the mole and the patient's reaction to the procedure.
 In general, hospitalization lasts a maximum of one day.
 After the curettage, the patient is monitored for a few hours to ensure that there are no complications, such as excessive bleeding or infection.
 If all goes well, the patient can go home the same day or the day after the procedure.

 At what stage of pregnancy can a molar pregnancy be detected?

-Diagnosis can be made in a number of ways.
-Usually, the first sign is an elevated level of the hormone human chorionic gonadotropin (hCG), detected by a blood test.
+There are several ways to diagnose a molar pregnancy.
+Generally, the first sign is an elevated level of the hormone human chorionic gonadotropin (hCG), detected by a blood test.
 This level can be measured at the first signs of pregnancy.
 Other signs include an abnormally large uterus, abnormal vaginal bleeding, absence of fetal heartbeat or ultrasound findings indicative of hydatidiform mole.
 It can therefore be detected as early as the first pregnancy ultrasound, often performed between the sixth and twelfth weeks of pregnancy.

 More articles